bkardell/half-light/README.md

 		}
 	}

-	/* You can also add a filter
+	/* You can also add a filter in parens
 	   @media screen, (--crossroot(selector)) {...}

 	   And these rules will only apply to the shadow dom